Ekblad’s goal in OT gives Panthers 4-3 win over Stars

 Carter Verhaeghe got the Panthers to overtime with a hat trick and they snapped a three-game losing streak that marked their longest of the season.
 Sergei Bobrovsky made 31 saves in the first of back-to-back games between the teams in Dallas.

-Denis Gurianov, John Klingberg and Joel L’Esperance scored for the Stars, who were coming off Thursday’s victory over NHL-leading Tampa Bay but haven’t won consecutive games since opening the season 4-0-0.
-Anton Khudobin stopped 24 shots in his third straight loss (0-1-2).

-Ekblad scored on a backhand after being denied a goal with 47.8 seconds remaining in the extra period when a video review determined the play was offside.
+Ekblad scored on a backhand on a 2-on-1 after being denied a goal with 47.8 seconds remaining in the extra period when a video review determined he was offside.

+“I was very discouraged,” said Ekblad, whose 11 goals this season tied him for the most among NHL defensemen.
+“It hurt, but right after, they put me right back out and I was given the opportunity.”

+“We need to win games,” Klingberg said, with the Stars six points out of the last playoff berth in the Central Division after playing in last season’s Stanley Cup Final.
+“We’re going to have to go on a run here pretty soon.”

-Verhaeghe took the team lead with 15 goals and picked up the scoring slack as Florida played without two of its most productive forwards because of injury: captain Aleksander Barkov (13 goals, 37 points) and Patric Hornqvist (12 goals, 25 points).
+Verhaeghe took the team lead with 15 goals with his second career hat trick and picked up the scoring slack as Florida played without two of its most productive forwards because of injury: captain Aleksander Barkov (13 goals, 37 points) and Patric Hornqvist (12 goals, 25 points).

-Verhaeghe scored 24 seconds in on the game’s first shot on goal and added his second late in first period on the power play after Gurianov and Klingberg had given Dallas a 2-1 lead.
+With the Panthers coming off a shutout loss Thursday in Chicago, Verhaeghe scored 24 seconds in on the game’s first shot on goal.
+He added his second late in first period on the power play after Gurianov and Klingberg had given Dallas a 2-1 lead.

 Verhaeghe stole the puck from defenseman Miro Heiskanen in Dallas’ defensive zone while killing a penalty and whistled a wrist shot from the left circle to the upper far corner at 17:40 of the second period.